 College of Lake County spokesperson Evelyn Schiele agrees that while a number of theories are getting tossed around about possible reasons for enrollment drops, the cost of school keeps coming to mind.
 Schiele told the Daily Herald, “Tuition has gone up a bit, so we’re asking have we hit a price point?”

 This video reports on the decline in enrollment at Montgomery County Community College.

 Despite the many schools seeing enrollment declines, particularly in Illinois, there are a few schools that are continuing to enjoy enrollment jumps.
 According to the Daily Herald, enrollment at the Vernon Hills campus for College of Lake County is actually seeing a 10-percent increase this year.
 Some speculate that the reason for this discrepancy is that more affluent communities in southern Illinois can still afford the cost of higher education and won’t be as impacted by current trends.

-in Sugar Grove, which is not an area of affluency like Vernon Hills.
-However, the increased enrollment here may be due to a population growth in the area.
+Another school seeing enrollment growth in Illinois is the Waubonsee Community College in Sugar Grove, which is not an area of affluence like Vernon Hills.
+However, the increased enrollment here may be due to population growth in the area.
 Kane, Kendall, DeKalb, LaSalle and Will counties have all seen population increases in the double-digit percentage range in the past decade, according to figures by the U.S. Census reported in the Daily Herald.

-While an enrollment decline may be a common denominator for many community colleges this year, the exponential increases in prior years still leaves many of the campuses across the country bursting at the seams.
-As the economy continues to be a challenge for many American families, the community college option is still a viable path to more stable employment and a higher education at a reasonable price.
+While an enrollment decline may be a common denominator for many community colleges this year, the exponential increases in prior years still leave many of the campuses across the country bursting at the seams.
+As the economy continues to be a challenge for many American families, the community college option is still a viable path to more stable employment and higher education at a reasonable price.